Hari OM! Namah Shivaya. Om Namo Narayanaya!

 Taking the spirit of this concept forward, let us create a difference by celebrating the birthday of a book – Bhagavad Gita – from now on.
-Bhagavad Gita, which was revealed to Arjuna by Sri Krishna Himself in the battlefield of Kurukshetra (in present-day Haryana state, 200 km west of New Delhi) on the Shukla Paksha Ekadashi, the 11th day of the waxing moon of Margashirsha month of the Hindu calendar.
+Bhagavad Gita was revealed to Arjuna by Sri Krishna Himself on the battlefield of Kurukshetra (in present-day Haryana state, 200 km west of New Delhi) on the Shukla Paksha Ekadashi, the 11th day of the waxing moon of Margashirsha month of the Hindu calendar.

-This conversation was heard by Sanjaya, who had been blessed by Veda Vyasa, with the power to remotely view (Jnana Chakshu) the events taking place on the battlefield as it happened.
-Sanjaya narrated this conversation to the blind King Dhritarashtra on the 10th day of the Mahabharata war which is when the world knew about it.
+Sanjaya overheard this conversation, who had been blessed by Veda Vyasa with the power to remotely view (Jnana Chakshu) the events taking place on the battlefield as they happened.
+Sanjaya narrated this conversation to the blind King Dhritarashtra on the 10th day of the Mahabharata war, which is when the world knew about it.

 This year’s (2022) Gita Jayanthi falls on the 3rd of December, and she turns 5159 years!!

-Let us all come together and spread the awareness of ‘Gita for Life’ by being a part of ‘#GitaChallenge’.
-Participate in this with a spirit of spreading happiness beyond the boundaries and widening the knowledge about Bhagavad Gita.
+Let us all come together and spread awareness of ‘Gita for Life’ by being a part of ‘#GitaChallenge’.
+Participate in this with a spirit of spreading happiness beyond boundaries and widening the knowledge about the Bhagavad Gita.

 How to participate in #GitaChallenge?

 Challenge Type1.
-Pick up any one sloka of your liking from the 700 slokas across 18 chapters of Gita.
-Chant the sloka properly and say its meaning.
+Pick any one sloka of your liking from the 700 slokas across 18 chapters of Gita.
+Chant the sloka properly and explain its meaning.

 Challenge Type2.
 Along with the chanting of the sloka and its meaning, if you can share your experience of how that particular sloka has helped/ guided/ transformed you in your life, by narrating the actual situation or problem.
 It should be at the most 3 minutes.
 In Reels/ Shorts also you can post.

 Challenge Type4.
-If you would like to create any artwork/meme/cartoon/posters/dance related to Gita, you may post it on social media with the hashtag #GitaChallenge.
-You may also post Gita sloka with its meaning and how it has made an impact on your life.
+Suppose you want to create any artwork/meme/cartoon/posters/dance related to Gita.
+In that case, you may post it on social media with the hashtag #GitaChallenge.
+You may also post Gita sloka with its meaning and how it has impacted your life.